 If you’re visiting Tokyo and not planning to do any other major cities, but still want to do some day trips or travelling around Greater Tokyo, the JR Tokyo Wide Pass can help stretch your yen.

-If you’re flying in from Narita Airport, the high price of Narita Express (¥3,000 one-way) would already cover quite a big chunk of the JR Tokyo Wide Pass.
+If you’re flying in from Narita Airport, the high price of Narita Express (¥3,070 one-way to Tokyo from the airport) would already cover quite a big chunk of the JR Tokyo Wide Pass.
 For those planning to travel a fair distance by train, e.g. to Mount Fuji or the farther-flung prefectures, it’s definitely worth it.

 The main problem with this pass is that it’s only valid for 3 days.
 Unless you want to buy another pass, you need to squeeze all of your sightseeing in this period, which can be pretty exhausting.